Ellidiss/sysml-ellidiss/README.md

     Edit your SysML v2 model with the Visual Studio Code SysML v2 extension.
     </p>
     <p>
-    This extension adds full textual support for SysML v2 files into Visual Studio Code, including features such as syntax highlighting, outlines, error detection, reference navigation.
+    This extension adds full textual support for SysML v2 files into Visual Studio Code, including features such as syntax highlighting, error detection, reference navigation.
 It supports the release 2022-08 release of the <a href="https://github.com/Systems-Modeling/SysML-v2-Release">SysML v2 specification</a>.
     </p>
     <p>
     This extension is provided free of charge by <a href="https://www.ellidiss.com">Ellidiss Technologies</a>.